Timeline: Highlights and Milestones

 Sign contract with Corwin publishers for new editions of 21st Century Discipline and Being a Successful Teacher.

 I make the shift from overheads to PowerPoint.
+This was a big step!!

 I start using a slide show to welcome participants to my seminars and presentations.
 I include pictures of my own students from years past, as well as pictures I’ve taken of kids around the world.